m3riadoc/m3riadoc/README.md

 <h2>About me:</h2>

-- I'm a beginner front-end developer from Poland
+-  🔭 I'm a beginner front-end developer from Poland looking for my first job in IT.
 -  🌱 I am currently engaged in various projects to enhance my portfolio.
-- You can reach me here bartoszkozielski1998@gmail.com
+-  📫 You can reach me here bartoszkozielski1998@gmail.com

 <h2>Languages and Tools:</h2>